eshaiju/eshaiju.github.io/source/_posts/2015-07-02-slide-an-introduction-to-ruby-on-rails.markdown

 <div class='post'>
 	<div dir="ltr" style="text-align: left;" trbidi="on">
-	In my current company <strong>Ruby Software Pvt.Ltd</strong>, I gave a session on Ruby on Rails to New joinies.
+	In my current company <strong>Ruby Software Pvt.Ltd</strong>, I gave a session on Ruby on Rails to New joiners.
 The primary goal of this session to give an introduction about Ruby on Rails Framework and make them do a sample application from scratch.

     <br/>
 		The slides of the session is available below..